The-AntiDote-MA/the-rebellion-platform/Readme.md

 ## ⚡ This Is Not a Platform.
 **This Is an Online Rebellion — to Regain Our Digital Rights.**

 No permission.
 No middlemen.
-No gods.
+No idol.
 No kings.
 Just **us** — and the will to **build something real.**

 — **AntiDote**